tayz98/chat-backend/README.md

 - Message
     - Sender: Many-to-One to User.
     - Room: Many-to-One to Room (a message cannot exist without a room).
+- Notification
+    - Recipient: Many-to-One to User.
+- Settings
+    - Not implemented yet.

 ## Getting Started

 ### Configure the Database

-- Run the Docker Compose file
 - Set the connection details in `src/main/resources/application.properties`
+- Run the Docker Compose file `docker-compose up -d` to start the database.